 For Sustainable Policy Modelling, EMRG developed the CIMS model.
 CIMS keeps track of the energy and material inputs and outputs of technologies, systems of technologies and infrastructure / urban form, and combines this with information on firm and household preferences and decision making processes to simulate how various policies (regulations, market instruments, information, incitation, tradable permits) might influence technological evolution, and thus sustainability performance.

-As a Data Centre, EMRG houses the Canadian Industrial Energy End-Use Data and Analysis Centre.
+As a Data Centre, EMRG houses the Canadian Energy and Emissions Data Centre.
 The centre is supported by Environment and Climate Change Canada, Natural Resources Canada, and many industry associations across Canada.
 Its primary focus is industrial energy use data, but it is also associated with energy and material flows data for other sectors of the economy.
-CIEEDAC data supports policy applications of the CIMS simulation model.
+CEEDC data supports policy applications of the CIMS simulation model.

 EMRG provides a home base for students wishing to do a graduate Master’s or Ph.D. in REM (see Graduate Program).
 Graduates advance to employment in key energy and sustainability organizations.